DyogenIBENS/Agora/doc/HowTo.md

 ##### Block assembly

-In this step, we basically reiterate the same process (pairwise comparisons and integration into an adjacency graph) but on the CARs.
+In this step, we basically reiterate the same process (pairwise comparisons and integration into an adjacency graph) but on the previous CARs, which allows finding higher-level adjacencies.
 The result is a set of CARs made of CARs, that are much longer than in the previous steps.

 :warning: **Warning**: The name of the ancestor has to be repeated !